Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

 The first question that I got (or maybe anyone, really), was "Please introduce yourself."
 Also note that the interview is conducted in English, not Thai.

-Also, it's worth noting that you are not required to bring your portfolio to the interview, however you can show it to your interviewers.
+Also, it's worth noting that you are not required to bring your portfolio to the interview, however you can show it to your interviewers if you made one.
 For me, the interviewing staff took a quick glance at my portfolio and asked a question or two about what I did.

 ### Example interview questions
 * Introduce yourself.
 * Which major do you want to learn?
-* [Looking at application] Have you studied abroad?
+* [Looking at application papers] Have you studied abroad?
-* Have you read the curriculum?
+* Have you read the curriculum of [desired major]?

 You should be able to answer the first question before your interview.
 Think of your own story that makes you unique.
 Why are you applying for ISE?
 What do you aspire to be in the future?